R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 - quantification of intensity, count, extent of visible clinical signs

-- interpretative distribution representation of possible International Classification of Diseases (ICD) classes.
+- interpretative distribution representation of possible International Classification of Diseases (ICD) categories.

 Quantification of intensity, count and extent of visible clinical signs